Upcoming events

 Where: Edmonton Convention Centre

-Assembly level: Exhibit Hall
+Assembly level: Registration and Exhibit Hall

-Meeting level: Scientific sessions
+Meeting level: Scientific Sessions Salons 9 - 12

 What: A conference-style event with multiple exhibitors and lectures running simultaneously